 TL;DR

-• 31% of fully remote workers report engagement compared to 23% in hybrid and 19% in on-site roles (indicating different engagement drivers)
+- 31% of fully remote workers report engagement compared to 23% in hybrid and 19% in on-site roles, showing different engagement drivers.

-• 71% of organizations believe remote and hybrid work positively affects employee happiness
+- 71% of organizations believe remote and hybrid work positively impacts employee happiness.

-• 29% of remote employees report significant gaps in team communication
+- 29% of remote employees experience significant gaps in team communication.

-• 22% of remote workers report isolation, but this is preventable through intentional culture design
+- 22% of remote workers report isolation, which can be prevented with intentional culture design.

-• Async-first communication increases psychological safety by 28-35% compared to synchronous-dependent cultures
+- Async-first communication increases psychological safety by 28–35% compared to synchronous-heavy cultures.

-• The top 10% of remote cultures invest 3-4x more in asynchronous documentation than traditional companies
+- Top-performing remote companies invest 3–4x more in asynchronous documentation than traditional organizations.

 What Remote Culture Actually Is